-Lucas Hnath received a 2017 Tony Award nomination for Best Play with A Doll’s House, Part 2.
-Hnath’s other plays include Red Speedo, The Christians, A Public Reading of an Unproduced Screenplay About the Death of Walt Disney, Isaac’s Eye, and Death Tax.
-He has been produced on Broadway at the John Golden Theatre, Off-Broadway at New York Theatre Workshop, Playwrights Horizons, Soho Rep, and Ensemble Studio Theatre.
-His plays have also been premiered at the Humana Festival of New Plays, Victory Gardens, and South Coast Repertory.
+Playwrights: The Christians (Obie Award for Playwriting).
+Lucas received a 2017 Tony Award nomination for Best Play for A Doll’s House, Part 2.
+Lucas’s other plays include Dana H., Hillary and Clinton, Red Speedo, A Public Reading of an Unproduced Screenplay About the Death of Walt Disney, Isaac’s Eye, and Death Tax.
+He has been produced on Broadway at the John Golden Theatre, Off-Broadway at New York Theatre Workshop, Soho Rep., and Ensemble Studio Theatre.
+His plays have also been premiered at Center Theatre Group, the Goodman, Humana Festival of New Plays, South Coast Repertory, and Victory Gardens.
 He is a New York Theatre Workshop Usual Suspect, a member of Ensemble Studio Theatre, and an alumnus of New Dramatists.
-Awards: Whiting Award, Guggenheim Fellowship, Kesselring Prize, Outer Critics Circle Award for Best New Play, Obie Award for Playwriting, Steinberg Playwright Award, and the Windham-Campbell Literary Prize.
+Awards: Whiting Award, Guggenheim Fellowship, Kesselring Prize, Outer Critics Circle Award for Best New Play, Steinberg Playwright Award, and the Windham-Campbell Literary Prize.

 Critics' Pick.
 THE FIRST IMPORTANT NEW PLAY OF THE FALL SEASON.
 Ingeniously staged by Les Waters, this terrific play about the mystery of faith by Lucas Hnath — one of the freshest playwriting voices to emerge in the past five years — is MESMERIZING.

 DEEPLY AFFECTING.
 EMOTIONALLY DEVASTATING.
 A white-knuckled drama about a theological battle.
 This is a production we can believe in.

 Tim Sanford: What were your early influences that pushed you into becoming an artist and a playwright?